forensicmatt/JsonlTools/README.md

         --debug <DEBUG>              Debug level to use. [possible values: Off, Error, Warn, Info, Debug, Trace] -d, --delimiter <DELIMITER>      The delimiter to use if result is an array.
     -f, --filter <JMES_FILTER>...
 The JMESPath filter to use.
     -s, --source <PATH>              The source of the jsonl file.
-    -t, --text <TEXT_PATTERN>        The text pattern to use.
+(Omit this to use STDIN as the source) -t, --text <TEXT_PATTERN>        The text pattern to use.
 (Must be a JMESPath query that results in an array)
 ```